eberman3/cv_asltranslation/README.md

 To evaluate the model, use the evaluate flag and load a checkpoint.
 For example, run: `python run.py --load_checkpoint checkpoints/ASLModel/042121-213405/your.weights.e031-acc0.9085.h5 --evaluate`.

-To run the real-time video to ASL caption componenet, use the video flag and load a checkpoint.
+To run the real-time video to ASL caption componet, use the video flag and load a checkpoint.
 For example, run: `python run.py --load_checkpoint checkpoints/ASLModel/042121-213405/your.weights.e031-acc0.9085.h5 --video`.